quentin452/Ark-Survival-Evolved-Private-servermodpack/Ark survival modpack+server/LOG/1Theislands.md

-⚠️PLS ADD THIS ARGUMENT IN YOUR LAUNCHER WHEN YOU PLAY WITH THIS MODPACK -lowmemory to avoid not enough memory⚠️
+⚠️PLS ADD THIS ARGUMENT IN YOUR LAUNCHER WHEN YOU PLAY WITH THIS MODPACK -lowmemory to avoid not enough memory crash⚠️

 **The Islands/TI**